 This video shows C. fimbriatus in the wild (Goa, India).

-May would-be breeders and keepers interested in naturalistic setups find helpful leads in the above brief.
+May keepers interested in naturalistic setups and would-be breeders find helpful leads in the above text.

 Pocock, R. I. (1899d).
 Diagnoses of some new Indian Arachnida.
 Journal of the Bombay Natural History Society 12: 744-753.